samanwayam/cyber-awareness-for-all/README.md

 - 📊 Cyber Safety Awareness Presentation
 - ✅ Interactive Cyber Safety Checklist
 - 🎓 Interactive Learning Module with Certification

+- # Cyber Awareness for All

+An open-source initiative providing interactive cybersecurity awareness resources for individuals, parents, and organizations.